 Height and Pitch of Your Roof

-Some roofers will quote you a general price based on the size of your home but will not guarantee that price until they see the height and pitch of your roof and whether you have any hard-to-reach spots.
+Some roofers will quote you a general price based on the size of your home.
+But will not guarantee that price until they see the height and pitch of your roof.
+Whether you have any hard-to-reach spots.

 The pitch of the roof will also affect the cost; the higher the pitch of the roof, the higher the cost.
 Contractors must add harnesses or other special equipment to the quote.
 Gable roofs are the easiest, since they have the smallest slant.
 You’ll need to determine the type of roofing that will be used.

 In total, a new roof could cost between $15,000 and $40,000.
-It’s a wide range, I know and probably doesn’t help much in bugeting.
-However, you can calculate the size of your roof by taking the square foot of your roof and adding half making it easy to compare quotes.
+It’s a wide range, I know and probably doesn’t help much in budgeting.
+However, you can calculate the size of your roof by taking the square foot of your roof.
+And adding half making it easy to compare quotes.

 Any reputable roofing professional will offer you a free roofing estimate (as long as no diagnosis is necessary) and you’re likely to get a wide range of bids.